-4.1 Method interferences may be caused by contaminants in solvents, reagents, glassware and other sample processing apparatus that lead to discrete artifacts or elevated baselines in gas chromatograms.
-All reagents and apparatus must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 10.2.

-- 4.1.1 Glassware must be scrupulously cleaned2.
-Clean all glass-ware as soon as possible after use by thoroughly rinsing with the last solvent used in it.
+- 4.1 Method interferences may be caused by contaminants in solvents, reagents, glassware and other sample processing apparatus that lead to discrete artifacts or elevated baselines in gas chromatograms.
+All reagents and apparatus must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 10.2. - 4.1.1 Glassware must be scrupulously cleaned.2 Clean all glass- ware as soon as possible after use by thoroughly rinsing with the last solvent used in

+- it.
 Follow by washing with hot water and detergent and thorough rinsing with tap and reagent water.
 Drain dry, and heat in an oven or muffle furnace at 400°C for one hour.
 Do not heat volumetric ware.
-Thermally stable materials such as PCBs might not be eliminated by this treatment.
+Thermally stable materials might not be eliminated by this treatment.
 Thorough rinsing with acetone may be substituted for the heating.
 After drying and cooling, seal and store glassware in a clean environment to prevent any accumulation of dust or other contaminants.
 Store inverted or capped with aluminum foil. - 4.1.2 The use of high purity reagents and solvents helps to minimize interference problems.
 Purification of solvents by distillation in all-glass systems may be required.

-WARNING: When a solvent is purified, stabilizers added by the manufacturer are removed thus potentially making the solvent hazardous.
+WARNING: When a solvent is purified, stabilizers added by the manufacturer may be removed thus potentially making the solvent hazardous.
 Also, when a solvent is purified, preservatives added by the manufacturer are removed thus potentially reducing the shelf-life.

-- 4.2 Interferences by phthalate esters can pose a major problem in pesti-cide analysis when using the electron capture detector.
-These compounds generally appear in the chromatogram as large peaks.
-Common flexible plastics contain varying amounts of phthalates that are easily extracted or leached during laboratory operations.
-Cross contamination of clean glassware routinely occurs when plastics are handled during extraction steps, especially when solvent-wetted surfaces are handled.
-Interferences from phthalates can best be minimized by avoiding the use of plastics in the laboratory.
-Exhaustive cleanup of reagents and glassware may be required to eliminate background phthalate contamination.^{3,4} - 4.3 Interfering contamination may occur when a sample containing low concentrations of analytes is analyzed immediately following a sample containing relatively high concentrations of analytes.
+- 4.2 Interfering contamination may occur when a sample containing low concentrations of analytes is analyzed immediately following a sample containing relatively high concentrations of analytes.
 Between-sample rinsing of the sample syringe and associated equipment with MTBE can minimize sample cross contamination.
-After analysis of a sample containing high concentrations of analytes, one or more injections of MTBE should be made to ensure that accurate values are obtained for the next sample. - 4.4 Matrix interferences may be caused by contaminants that are coextracted from the sample.
-Also, note that all the analytes listed in the Scope and Application section are not resolved from each other on any one column, i.e., one analyte of interest may be an interferant for another analyte of interest.
+After analysis of a sample containing high concentrations of analytes, one or more injections of MTBE should be made to ensure that accurate values are obtained for the next sample. - 4.3 Matrix interferences may be caused by contaminants that are coextracted from the sample.
+Also, note that all the analytes listed in the scope and application section are not resolved from each other on any one column, i.e., one analyte of interest may be an interferant for another analyte of interest.
 The extent of matrix interferences will vary considerably from source to source, depending upon the water sampled.
-Cleanup of sample extracts may be necessary.
-Positive identifications should be confirmed (Section 11.5).

-4.5 It is important that samples and standards be contained in the same solvent, i.e., the solvent for final working standards must be the same as the final solvent used in sample preparation.
-If this is not the case chromatographic comparability of standards to sample may be affected.
+Further processing of sample extracts may be necessary.
+Positive identifications should be confirmed (Section 11.5). - 4.4 It is important that samples and working standards be contained in the same solvent.
+The solvent for working standards must be the same as the final solvent used in sample preparation.
+If this is not the case, chromatographic comparability of standards to sample may be affected.